google/clspv/docs/OpenCLCOnVulkan.md

 ## Deprecation Notice

+Transparent pointers are deprecated.
+Usage of opaque pointers in LLVM are enabled by default.
+Soon the option will be removed.
+If you encounter regressions in behaviour, please open an issue.

 The descriptor map and it's C++ API are deprecated.
 Clspv is transitioning to embedding equivalent information directly into the SPIR-V binary via a [non-semantic instruction